 Dr Melanie Ferguson

-Consultant Clinical Scientist, Research Lead (Mild-to-moderate hearing loss); Honorary Associate Professor
+Consultant Clinical Scientist, Research Lead (Mild-to-moderate hearing loss); Associate Professor in Hearing Sciences

 Mel was head of the Medical Research Council Institute of Hearing Research (MRC IHR) Clinical Section in Nottingham until April 2009.
 Her research there included early adult hearing screening and evaluation of the modernisation of hearing aid services programme.
 Mel’s most recent research at MRC IHR was on auditory development in primary school-aged children, specifically characterising the nature of auditory processing disorder.